Expand your business into Thailand - without an entity

 Employment contracts in Thailand

-Unlike many other countries in Asia, Thailand does not require employment contracts to be written.
-Nonetheless, it is still a best practice to enter into written contracts to avoid misunderstandings and to clearly establish the rights and responsibilities of employers and employees.
+Unlike the majority of countries in Asia, Thailand does not require employers to provide written employment contracts to employees.
+Despite this, it remains best practice for employers to draft concise, strongly-worded written contracts.
+This helps to avoid misunderstandings and to clearly establish the rights and responsibilities of employers and employees.

-Thailand’s labor laws do not require that specific provisions or language be included in these agreements.
-However, a copy of the agreement in Thai must be given to the Department of Employment in order to issue work permits.
+Thailand’s labor laws do not require specific provisions or language be included in an employment agreement.
+However, a copy of the agreement – written in Thai – must be given to the Department of Employment, in order to issue work permits.
 Additionally, employers must be prepared for courts in Thailand to uphold the provisions in these agreements.

-The typical work week in Thailand is 48 hours while the regular work day is eight hours unless the employer and employee agree to different hours, so long as this does not exceed 48 hours per week.
-Hazardous work cannot encompass more than seven hours per day or 42 hours per week.
-Employees are entitled to rest periods of at least one hour after they have continuously worked for five hours.
+The typical work week in Thailand is 48 hours, with the standard working day being eight hours.
+In the event that employers and employees agree to different working hours, they are able to do so as long as the total hours do not exceed 48 hours per week.
+Local employees are entitled to rest periods of at least one hour, after they have continuously worked for five hours.

-Employees are also entitled to at least one day off a week and time between days off cannot exceed six days.
+Employees are also entitled to at least one day off per week.
+The time between days off cannot exceed six days.